 Everyone has their own reasons for breaking into an aquarium.
 As the saying goes, no two animal heists are the same.
 For me, infiltrating an aquarium is about trying to imagine the future of nature.
 What will Britain’s wild places look like in 50 years?
 Will practices like rewilding help us shape our ecology?

-Seven years ago, I was researching a show at the Animal Health Laboratories (AAHL) in Geelong, in Australia.
+Seven years ago, I was researching a show at the Animal Health Laboratories (AAHL) in Geelong, Australia.
 I’m a playwright who works with researchers and scientists.
-In 2013, I was working on a project about epidemics and disease outbreaks.
-Myself and my colleagues were invited to meet with epidemiologists at the laboratory.
-AAHL is a fully biosecure facility: 5 floors above-ground, 8 floors below-ground, completely airtight and watertight.
+In 2013, I was working on a project about epidemics and disease outbreaks and my colleagues and I were invited to meet with epidemiologists at the laboratory.
+AAHL is a fully biosecure facility: five floors above ground, eight floors below ground, completely airtight and watertight.
 You enter through an airlock, shower in and out, you wear paper suits and breathing masks.
 The scientists walked us through the labs where they had worked on isolating and testing anthrax, SARS, Hendra virus and Nipah virus.
-On the floor were little bunsen burners heating beakers full of ammonia.

 This is the lab where, right now, Australian scientists are working on culturing and analysing the coronavirus.

 Through conversations with rewilding experts, biologists, conservationists, zookeepers and direct action activists, I’ve developed a plan for how we get in, get out, and change the world while we’re at it.
-I say ‘we’ because this show is 100% participatory – we’re doing this as a team.
+I say ‘we’ because this show is 100 per cent participatory – we’re doing this as a team.
 I say the ‘London Sea Life Centre’ because that’s the aquarium we’re going to break into.
-I say ‘break into’ because I know you came to FutureFest ready to commit a major crime: me too, guys, me too.
+I say ‘break into’ because I know you're coming to FutureFest ready to commit a major crime.
+Me too, guys, me too.